Criobe/documentation/docs/user-guide/training-and-deployment/yolo-segmentation.md

     Compatible with all datasets from Data Preparation Guides A, B, and C.

+!!! info "Alternative: Password-Protected Datasets"
+    If you have obtained access credentials, you can skip the data preparation workflow by using pre-annotated CVAT project backups:

+    - **CRIOBE Archive** (`criobe.7z`): Contains criobe_finegrained_annotated (345 images, 16 genera)
+    - **Banggai Archive** (`banggai.7z`): Contains banggai_extended_annotated (126 images, 10 genera)

+    These archives contain complete CVAT projects that can be restored directly to your CVAT instance, then pulled to FiftyOne for training.

+    **To obtain access**: Email gilles.siu@criobe.pf with your name, institution, and research purpose (academic research only).

+    **Setup instructions**: See [Developer Data Preparation Guide](../../setup/installation/for-developers/3-data-preparation.md#step-2-access-ml-datasets-from-cvat-backups) for download and restoration steps.

 ## Step 1: Environment Setup

 ### 1.1 Navigate to Module